 With social media still trying to prove its worth to many large corporations, sometimes it can be interesting to take a look at how some of those businesses are approaching the medium.
-Regular Brandwatch guest-blogger Felicia Baratz-Savage takes a look at how motoring giant Volvo has tackled the opportunity, with particular regard to its B2B ventures.
+Regular Brandwatch contributor Felicia Baratz-Savage takes a look at how motoring giant Volvo has tackled the opportunity, with particular regard to its B2B ventures.

 Volvo has a well-earned reputation as a maker of automobiles, and in many circles it is highly regarded for the quality of its engineering.
 However, they are much more than just a car manufacturer, and only now is the company developing a reputation befitting the breadth of its products.